Arkimbauer/skylab-bootcamp-201907/staff/adria-arquimbau/KTBO/ktbo-doc/README.md

 ## **Introduction**
 ---
-KtTape Back Office is a (single page / multi page)? with React to facilitate online ordering of brand products between national suppliers and the continental supplier.
+KtTape Back Office is a multiple page with React to facilitate online ordering of branded products between national suppliers and the continental supplier.

+With this application we want to improve and facilitate the realization of online orders, with an automated stock update system.

 ## **Functional Description**
 ---
 Admin can:

-0.1
+0.5 (Actual Version)
-+ Check the order history of each supplier.
++ Check the all orders
-+ Check current orders and be able to mark them as made or pending.
++ Check pending orders and be able to mark them as made or pending
-+ Add new supplier account.
++ Remove pending orders
 + Update your user profile

+1.0 (Actual Version)
++ Update orders
++ Add new client account
++ Update client account
++ Remove client account
 + Have access to documentation of interest of the brand.

-1.0

-+ Add new articles
-+ Remove articles
-+ Update articles
-+ Update / Remove suppliers
++ Update new documentation

 Users can:

-0.1
+0.5
 + Place online orders for each product with real stock.
-+ Check your current order and the history of your old orders.
++ Check your current order
 + Update your user profile.

+1.0
 + Have access to documentation of interest of the brand.

-1.0

-+
----

-### Categories

-KtTape Pro Precut
-KtTape Pro Uncut
-KtTape Pro Limited Edition
-KtTape Pro Jumbo Precut
-KtTape Pro Jumbo Uncut

-KtTape Original Precut
-KtTape Original Uncut
-KtTape Original Jumbo Precut
-KtTape Original Jumbo Uncut
-KtTape Original Jumbo Edema

-Other Products
++ Check history orders and place order with a old model.

 ---